linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 1. Repeat steps 1 - 5 for any other Linode that is part of your Private Network and has both a Public and a Private Network Interface.

+Now that your Private LAN is configured, move on to the [Test Your Private Network](#test-your-private-network) section to verify that communication is successful between Linodes over the LAN.

 ### Configure a Linode with a Private Interface

-The steps in this section are for a Linode that has a Private Network Interface that is attached to a VLAN and does **not** have a Public Network Interface.
+The steps in this section are for a Linode that has a Private Network Interface that is attached to a LAN and does **not** have a Public Network Interface.
 Linodes under this circumstance are not reachable via SSH and their Public IPv4 address, so you must use the [Linode Shell (Lish)](https://www.linode.com/docs/platform/manager/using-the-linode-shell-lish/) to manually configure its Private Network Interface.
 Lish provides console access to your Linodes, which allows you to connect to a Linode even when you are unable to connect to it directly via SSH

 1. Disable Network Helper for your Linode.
 This requires you to send a request to the [Update Configuration Profile](https://developers.linode.com/api/v4/linode-instances-linode-id-configs-config-id/#put) endpoint to change the `network` field's value from `true` to `false`.
 Ensure you replace `{linodeId}` and `{configId}` with your own ID numbers.